bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 Open up the `Data_Structures_Answers.md` file.
 This is where you'll jot down your answers for the runtimes of the functions you just implemented.
 Be sure to also answer any other questions posed in the `Data_Structures_Answers.md` file!

 ## Algorithms

+It is recommended that you allot about 1 hour for this portion of the sprint challenge.

 For the algorithms portion of the sprint challenge, you'll be answering questions posed in the `Algorithms_Questions.md` document inside the `algorithms` directory.
 Add your answers to the questions in the `Algorithms_Answers.md` file.

+## Rubric

+Each test in the Data Structures portion is worth 2 points.
+Each runtime analysis question in the Data Structures portion is worth 1 point.
+Each question in the Algorithms portion is worth 2 points.

+In order to earn a score of 3, you'll need to score at least 90%, or 18 / 20 total possible points.

+In order to earn a score of 2, you'll need to score at least 70%, or 14 / 20 total possible points.

+Anything lower earns you a score of 1.